Politics of Bihar: Under Lalu Yadav: 1990–2004

 Janata Dal came to power in Bihar in 1990 after its 1989 national victory.
-Lalu Prasad Yadav became Chief Minister after narrowly winning the leadership contest of the legislative party against Ram Sundar Das, a former chief minister from the Janata Party and close to eminent Janata Party leaders Chandrashekhar and S.N.
+Lalu Prasad Yadav became Chief Minister after narrowly winning the leadership contest of the legislative party against Ram Sundar Das, who was a former chief minister from the Janata Party and close to eminent Janata Party leaders Chandrashekhar and S.N.
 Sinha.
 Later, Yadav gained mass popularity with a series of populist measures.
-The principled socialists, including Nitish Kumar, gradually left him and by 1995, Yadav was both chief minister of the state and president of his party, Rashtriya Janata Dal.
-He was a popular, charismatic leader.
+Other socialist leaning leaders, including Nitish Kumar, gradually left him and by 1995, Yadav was both chief minister of the state and president of his party, the Rashtriya Janata Dal.

 Caste politics of Yadav

 According to Seyed Hossein Zarhani, though Lalu Yadav became a figure of hatred among Forward Castes, he had much support from backward castes and Dalits.
 He was criticised for neglecting development but a study conducted during his premiership among Musahars revealed though the construction of houses for them was not concluded at the required pace, they chose Prasad because he returned them their ijjat (honour) and allowed them to vote for the first time.

 During Yadav's tenure, a number of populist policies that directly impacted his backward-caste supporters, including the establishment of "Charvaha schools" for poor children; abolition of cess on toddy, and the rules protecting backward castes were enforced.
 Yadav mobilised backward castes through his identity politics.
 He viewed Forward Castes as elite in outlook and portrayed himself as the "Messiah of backwards" by living the same way as his mostly poor supporters.
 He continued to live in his single-room dwelling after being elected as Chief Minister, though he later moved to the official residence for administrative convenience.

 Another significant development during Yadav's premiership was the recruitment of large numbers backward castes and communities to government services.
 The government's white paper claimed to have a large number of vacancies in health and other sectors.
 The rules of recruitment were changed to benefit backward castes who supported Lalu.
 The frequent transfer of existing officers, who were at the higher echelon of bureaucracy, was an important feature of Yadav's and Rabri Devi's administration, which led to the collapse of entire system.
 Yadav, however, continued to lead Bihar due to massive support from backward castes, to whom he projected "honour" to be more important than development.
 According to Zarhani, for the lower castes he was a charismatic leader who succeeded in becoming their voice.